Chapter in this post:

-We live here in the north Hessian mountainous region and despite the Corona crisis we still have a modest selection of toilet paper available in retail outlets.
-With disinfectants, things are completely different.
-Here you only find empty shelves and so we were a really large family with a single half-empty bottle of hand disinfectant that we had been standing in the bathroom cabinet for ages.
-How long this lasted with the current "threat" can be calculated.
+We live here in the north Hessian mountains and despite the Corona crisis we still have a modest selection of toilet paper available in retail.
+With disinfectants, however, things are completely different.
+Here you will only find empty shelves and so we were left as a fairly large family with a single half-empty bottle of hand sanitizer that we had been sitting in the bathroom cabinet for ages.
+You can calculate how long this lasted with the current “threat”.

 My wife finally came up with the idea that you could perhaps mix your own hand disinfectant from a canister of isopropyl alcohol (also known as isopropanol or 2-propanol for short) that we had bought to degrease oiled wood before painting.

-The instructions that she followed can be found . in English.
+The instructions that she followed can be found here in English.
 The author describes how she turned isopropyl alcohol and aloe vera gel into a reasonably skin-friendly disinfectant for the hands.